 Ladybugs

-Some ladybugs are completely black, and others have white markings similar to dog ticks.
-The ashy gray lady beetle may look like an engorged deer tick or dog tick.
+Some beetles that look like ticks are entirely black, while others have white markings that resemble dog ticks.
+The ashy gray lady beetle, in particular, can look like an engorged deer tick or dog tick at first glance.
+However, there are key differences between these pests.

 Have Ticks (Or Bugs that Look Like Ticks?)
 Call proof.!